 Role of the Governor

-The Governor is appointed by the Queen on the advice of the Premier.
+The Governor is appointed by the King on the advice of the Premier.
 The Governor acts on the advice of the Premier, Ministers and Executive Council.

 The Governor’s role is broad and includes:

 The constitutional laws of Western Australia provide for a Governor to represent the Sovereign as the Head of State.
 Each Australian state has a Governor, with a Governor-General overseeing the Commonwealth of Australia.

 Although the Governor is appointed by the Queen, as her representative, the Governor is no longer subject to the control, supervision or veto of the Sovereign or the United Kingdom Government, since the Australia Acts were passed in 1986 by the Commonwealth Parliament and the Parliament of the United Kingdom, at the request of all State Parliaments.
 The Governor may however be dismissed only by the Sovereign on the advice of the Premier.

 The Governor’s role is apolitical and includes important constitutional, ceremonial, representational and community functions.
 The Governor advocates for the State’s strategic interests and capabilities.

 The Governor protects The Constitution, and presides over Executive Council, the supreme decision making body of the State Government which usually meets fortnightly.